LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-live-chat.md

 * Send [engagement attributes](data-reporting-engagement-attributes-setting-up-engagement-attributes.html) - information about consumers, such as items added to their shopping cart, account status and more - to LivePerson for reporting.
 Engagement attributes, such as conversions, can be tracked across different sessions or customer visits.
 Developers can add engagement attribute tracking directly into the LivePerson tag or by scraping.
 * Determine the [attribution model](data-reporting-engagement-attributes-attribution-model.html) to enables brands to select how to attribute cross session conversions to agents who handled the conversation.
-* Set up LivePerson to track [multiple currencies](data-reporting-engagement-attributes-multi-currency.html) if needed for accurate conversion tracking and reporting even across multiple countries .
+* Set up LivePerson to track [multiple currencies](data-reporting-engagement-attributes-multi-currency.html) if needed for accurate conversion tracking and reporting even across multiple countries.

 ## Step 2: Add users and account settings